 Note: Data are from the US Bureau of Economic Analysis.
-The big seven havens are: Bermuda, the Caymans, Ireland, Luxembourg, the Netherlands, Singapore, and Switzerland.
-Data are after-tax, so the haven share is higher than it would be using before-tax data.
+The big (in terms of importance) havens are: Bermuda, the Caymans, Ireland, Luxembourg, the Netherlands, Singapore, and Switzerland.
+Data are reported after-tax, so the haven share is higher than it would be using before-tax data.